Miro0o/Docs-Notes/README.md

 These notes have been created continuously since my **first semester at university**.
 As a result, some early notes—especially those I rarely revisit—may be of lower quality.

-Final tip (and this is how I read my own notes): always understand the **structure** before diving into the details.
+Final tip (and this is how I read my own notes): ==always understand the **structure** before diving into the details==.
 When opening a file, first look at its folder hierarchy—its parent folder, sibling folders, and higher-level directories.
 Similarly, when reading a note, start with its outline and use it as a guide to navigate the content.

 ### Structure of Single Note File